arendsee/phylocursive/README.md

 # phylocurse

-This is an expermintal package for exploring phylogenetic algorithms using recursion schemes.
+This is an experimental package for exploring phylogenetic algorithms using recursion schemes.